 On July 24, 2015, Kiniksa US entered into an operating lease in Wellesley Hills, Massachusetts for office space that comprised the former headquarters for Kiniksa US.
 In March 2016, effective August 1, 2016, Kiniksa US entered into an expansion and extension on its lease, which expanded its leased space to a total of 10,800 square feet.
 On March 31, 2017, Kiniksa US renewed this lease and extended the lease term to August 2018.
-Monthly lease payments, inclusive of base rent and ancillary charges, total \$27.
-As of June 30, 2018, future minimum lease payments under non-cancelable operating lease commitments for the Wellesley Hills office, which are all due during the year ending December 31, 2018, totaled \$54.
+Monthly lease payments, inclusive of base rent and ancillary charges, were \$27.

 On March 13, 2018, Kiniksa US entered into an operating lease in Lexington, Massachusetts for office and laboratory space that comprises the new headquarters for Kiniksa US and on June 26, 2018, Kiniksa US entered into an amendment to the lease expanding the rentable space to a total of 27,244 square feet.
 The lease expires on July 31, 2021.
-Upon execution of the lease, the Company made a prepayment of \$67 for August 2018 base rent.
-Monthly lease payments begin in September 2018 and include base rent of approximately \$70 as well as, ancillary charges such as the share of operating expenses and real estate taxes.
+Monthly lease payments include base rent as well as, ancillary charges such as the share of operating expenses and real estate taxes.
+Base rent is \$73 for the remainder of 2018.